 - Learn the basic terminology used in the description of findings and how to identify the common acute findings such as appendicitis, obstructing stone in the urinary system, bowel obstruction, traumatic injury to the organs

 - Learn the usefulness and limitations of non-contrast and contrast CT and MRI of the abdomen

 - Learn the vascular and non- vascular anatomy of the abdomen

 - Learn the basic scanning technique to understand the anatomy in various scan planes

 - Learn the usefulness and limitations of ultrasound imaging

 - Learn the basic terminology used in the description of findings and learn the imaging appearance of the most common emergent findings that should be communicated to the clinicians

 - Image-guided procedures:

-- Learn the advantages of using ultrasonography (US) and computed tomography (CT) as a guide for percutaneous biopsies, paracentesis, thoracocentesis and drainage tube placement
+- Learn the advantages of using ultrasonography (US) and computed tomography (CT) as a guide for percutaneous biopsies, paracentesis, thoracentesis and drainage tube placement.

 - Learn when to use which modality for the procedure